tahershaker/Kubernetes-Demo/DeployEnv/DeployMgmtClustOnAWS/README.md

 > Summary

-1. Step 1: Deploy AWS Infrastructure using provided bash/AWS CLI script - [Link](### Step 1: Deploy AWS Infrastructure using provided Bash/AWS CLI script)
+1. Step 1: Deploy AWS Infrastructure using provided bash/AWS CLI script - [Link](#Step-1:-Deploy-AWS-Infrastructure)
-2. Step 2: Install Kubernetes Cluster on EC2 Instances using provided bash/Kubeadm script - [Link](### Step 2: Install Kubernetes Cluster on EC2 Instances using Kubeadm)
+2. Step 2: Install Kubernetes Cluster on EC2 Instances using provided bash/Kubeadm script - [Link](#Step-2:-Install-Kubernetes-Cluster-on-EC2-Instances)
-3. Step 3: Install Ingress on the Kubernetes Cluster using provided step-by-step guide - [Link](### Step 3: Install Ingress on the Kubernetes Cluster)
+3. Step 3: Install Ingress on the Kubernetes Cluster using provided step-by-step guide - [Link](#Step-3:-Install-Ingress-on-the-Kubernetes-Cluster)
-4. Step 4: Install Helm in your kubernetes using provided step-by-step guide - [Link](### Step 4: Install Helm in your kubernetes)
+4. Step 4: Install Helm in your kubernetes using provided step-by-step guide - [Link](#Step-4:-Install-Helm-in-your-kubernetes)
-5. Step 5: Deploy and Install Cert Manager through Helm using provided step-by-step guide - [Link](### Step 5: Deploy and Install Cert Manager using Helm)
+5. Step 5: Deploy and Install Cert Manager through Helm using provided step-by-step guide - [Link](#Step-5:-Deploy-and-Install-Cert-Manager-through-Helm)
-6. Step 6: Deploy Rancher through Helm using provided step-by-step guide - [Link](### Step 6: Deploy Rancher through Helm)
+6. Step 6: Deploy Rancher through Helm using provided step-by-step guide - [Link](#Step-6:-Deploy-Rancher-through-Helm)

 ---

-### Step 1: Deploy AWS Infrastructure using provided Bash/AWS CLI script
+### Step 1: Deploy AWS Infrastructure

 First step in this guide is to deploy the AWS infrastructure based on the provided architecture.
 To help in this process, and automation script is provided in this [link](https://github.com/tahershaker/Kubernetes-Demo/blob/main/DeployEnv/DeployMgmtClustOnAWS/AwsDeployMgmtCluster.sh) that will automatically deploy all the AWS infrastructure.
 Please Note: To run the script, first you need to download the repo and add the AWS credentials to the AWS CLI.